DjoserGenomics/djosergenomics.github.io/_posts/2025-08-09-Scroll-4-Khafres-Connections.md

 )
 ```

-- Accession: The NCBI Sequence Read Archive (SRA) accession IDs for each sample.
+- Accession: The Accession IDs for each sample.
 - Sample: The short names we assigned during kallisto quantification.
 - Condition: Biological condition for each sample (in this case, "Healthy" vs "Disease").